electr0sheep/electr0sheep.github.io/_posts/2017-08-31-another-look-at-hashes.md

 The relationship between this and finding hash collisions should be obvious.

+You can find the exact details regarding this problem over at [Wikipedia](https://en.wikipedia.org/wiki/Birthday_problem), but just for the sake of those who are interested, if you have a set with a cardinality of *x*, then after you have examined 1.2 * sqrt(*x*), the odds of you finding a duplicate element are approximately 50%.

 ## Difference between second pre-image resistance and collision resistance
 At first glance, they appear to be the same.
 However, there is a key difference.
 Let's apply the birthday paradox to find out what it is, but let's change up